 The first step in working with a project is creating one.
 Once you launch the Designer, the Open/Create Project window is displayed.
 Here you have the option to create a new project or open an existing project.
 Let's create a new project!

 After opening the Designer, click on Create a New Project button.
 The New Project Setup window is displayed.

 Enter the Project Name (required) and any other configuration settings you need for your project.
 Most settings are optional.
 Refer to the New Project Creation Settings Table below for a description of each property.

 - Click on Create New Project.

 To design your project in Vision, expand Vision in the Project Browser.
-The Vision Getting Started window will open, allowing you to create windows, add components, Tags, and more.
+The Vision Getting Started window will open, allowing you to create windows, add components, and Tags.

 Project Creation Settings